squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/WindowsActiveDirectory.rst

 gpasswd -a proxy winbindd_priv
 }}}

+ . {X} on Debian an Ubuntu systems there may also be a ''/var/lib/samba/winbindd_privileged'' directory created by the winbind and ntlm_auth tools with root ownership.
+The group of that folder needs to be changed to match the /var/run/samba/winbindd_privileged location.

 append the following to cron to regularly change the computer account password - Wiki note: Need to research if Samba does this automatically.

 {{{